moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/devtools.md

 spacepack.inspect(/* module ID */)
 ```

-The returned value will be a function you can double click to see the module source.
+The returned value will be a function you can double-click to see the module source.

 You can chain `inspect` with `findByCode` (or an equivalent) when trying to find the source of a patch in a rush: